Allen-Synthesis/EuroPi/software/contrib/master_clock.md

 ## Screen 2
 - BPM
-- Pulse Width (PW) as a percentage of the output 1 division and also as milliseconds
+- PW:MS: Pulse Width (PW) as a percentage of the output 1 division.
+Milliseconds (MS) - the duration of each pulse

 Hold button 2 for 2 seconds to enter configuration mode, then use knob 1 (left) to adjust BPM and knob 2 (right) to adjust pulse width.
 To exit configuration mode, just press button 2 to move to the next screen.